Local Government Transparency

 As part of its ongoing commitment to the local community and voluntary sector, the Town Council offers grants throughout each financial year to support groups, activities and projects organised to benefit the people of Bollington.

-Grant award information can be found below:
+Grant award information can be found on the Finance webpage

 The Code requires local authorities to publish details (including job descriptions, responsibilities and staff numbers) of any senior employees earning over £50,000 per annum.
 Bollington Town Council has no employees earning over this amount.